trquinn76/classification/classification-nzl/README.md

 ### National Security Endorsements

-This library assumes that National Security Endorsements may only be applied with National Security Classifications.
+In this library National Security Endorsements may only be applied to National Security Classifications.
 That is `RESTRICTED`, `CONFIDENTIAL`, `SECRET` and `TOP SECRET` Classifications.

 #### Controls